Spain in the Eurovision Song Contest 2001: Background

 As part of its duties as participating broadcaster, TVE organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 TVE organised in 2000 the national final Eurocanción which featured a competition among several artists and songs, a procedure which was continued for its 2001 entry.

 Before Eurovision

 Eurocanción 2001

 Eurocanción 2001 was the national final organised by TVE that took place on 23 February 2001 at the Estudios Buñuel in Madrid, hosted by Jennifer Rope and Sandra Morey.
-The show was broadcast on La Primera and TVE Internacional.
-Twenty artists and songs competed with the winner being decided upon through a combination of public televoting and an in-studio expert jury.
+The show was broadcast live on La Primera and TVE Internacional.
+Twenty artists and songs competed with the winner being decided upon through the combination of the votes of an in-studio jury (75%) and a public televote (25%).

 Competing entries

 TVE directly invited over 30,000 composers to submit songs and 2,160 entries were ultimately received.
-A fifteen-member committee, which included the creator and director of Eurocanción José Luis Uribarri, evaluated the entries received and shortlisted 30 for an audition round where twenty entries were selected for the national final.
+A fifteen-member committee, which included the creator and director of Eurocanción José Luis Uribarri, evaluated the entries received and shortlisted thirty for an audition round where twenty entries were selected for the national final.
 The twenty competing acts were announced during a press conference on 22 February 2001.